supernovadevssihproject-team/landslide-ai/README.md

 TerraGuard includes a machine learning pipeline that processes environmental and geographical features to estimate landslide susceptibility.

-The established classification model is:
+The established terrain classification model is:

 ```text
 ExtraTreesClassifier